AI is a systems technology with a huge impact

 Table of Contents

-‘Organizations massively underestimate the power of data-driven innovation.’
-This states Prof. Dr. Frans Feldberg, professor of Data-Driven Innovation at the Vrije Universiteit Amsterdam.
-According to him, there is still a world to be won.
+‘Organizations massively underestimate the power of data-driven innovation.’ states Prof. Dr. Frans Feldberg, professor of Data-Driven Innovation at the Vrije Universiteit Amsterdam.
+According to him, there is still a world to be conquered.
 The use of data and analytics to improve existing business is commonplace, but too few organizations exploit the opportunities to truly innovate by developing new data-driven products and services.
 ‘You really don’t have to explain to managers anymore how important data is.
 For example, most organizations use data to optimize the supply chain to maximize the customer experience.
 The fact that you can also use data to stay relevant by developing new business models is a real eye-opener for many organizations.’

 The enormous potential of data-driven innovation